 Why should I worry about turtles?
 Turtles are an ancient group going back over 200 million years with very slow maturity rates.
 For example, a snapping turtle first mates at 15-20 years!
 Wisconsin has 11 turtle species which are all declining.
 This decline is attributed primarily to four factors.
 The first factor is habitat– habitat destruction, habitat fragmentation (requiring road crossings) and habitat degradation.
 Degradation happens when invasive plants such as phragmites cause wetlands to lose their ability to support a rich network of life.
 Another significant factor is nest predators, such as raccoons, which are overly abundant and remain unchecked.
 The last two factors are climate change (many turtles have environmental sex determination) and overexploitation of the commercial pet trade.
 Any assistance that you can give to a female trying to lay her eggs would be helpful.

 Spiny softshell turtles: These turtles are typically seen along Hwy B and the north side of Rock Lake.
-They appear to be trying to nest along the road’s shoulder.
-Since the road has been repaved and the shoulder has been altered, we’re not sure how it will affect the spiny softshell turtles.
+They often try to nest along the road’s shoulder or cross the road to nest further inland.
 These turtles are a special inhabitant of our lake, requiring fairly clear water to overwinter.
 The turtle’s shell is leathery and fairly flat.
 A female’s shell can measure up to 19” in length.
 Their nose is long and somewhat pig like.
 Its feet are fully webbed.
 These turtles begin mating between ages 8 to 10 and can live upwards of 50 years.

 Snapping turtles: They are the largest and heaviest (9-35lbs) of Wisconsin’s turtles.